Buehr, family, b. 1866 d. 1952

 Active in Chicago, Ill.; Giverny, France

-Collection Summary: Biographical accounts, letters, printed material, drawings, writings and photographs by members of a prominent Chicago family of artists that included Karl Albert Buehr, his wife Mary Hess Buehr, their children Kathleen Buehr Granger and George F. Buehr, and Karl Buehr's brother-in-law, Will Hess.
+Collection Summary: The Buehr family papers date from 1880-1984 and measure 0.9 linear feet.
+The collection documents the lives and careers of a prominent Chicago family of artists, which included Karl Albert Buehr, his wife Mary Hess Buehr, their children Kathleen Buehr Granger and George F. Buehr, and Karl Buehr's brother-in-law, Will Hess.

 How to Use this Collection